johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

         </tr>
       </tbody>
     </table>

+Strafe mode, turn mode, and the  :kbd:`Alt` modifiers for the arrow keys work exactly the same way as in :ref:`moving-around:Walk mode`; they have only been omitted for brevity.

 Admittedly, this is the most complex mode, and while some people might find it really useful, if it doesn't click with you, don't feel compelled to use it.